rohithegde/rohithegde.github.com/_posts/2020-08-15-az-300-preparation.md

 - Read each question and possible answers slowly and well.
 Its easy to make mistakes in haste.

 The journey was tiring but I learned a lot from it.
 Will be studying for AZ-301 now.

 I wish you the best of luck if you plan on giving this exam :thumbsup:.
 Feel free to share your experiences.
-Every bit of knowledge helps :blush:
+Every bit of knowledge helps :blush:.